manuelgug/Shitty_Contigs/README.md

 \[*]Shitty_Contigs.sh has been tested with the nt database from ncbi https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nt.gz.
 You can download it and set it up with:

     wget https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nt.gz
-    gunzip -d nt.gz #beware it is 386 GB
+    gunzip -d nt.gz #beware it is 386 GB in size
     makeblastdb -in nt -dbtype nucl -parse_seqids #adds about 100 GB more

 Sample command for the blast search (works for a single or many assemblies in the same folder):